Wealth Management Philosophy

 Step 3: Where Should We Be Invested?

-Once relative strength confirms to us whether we should be in stocks or bonds, we then must know in which asset classes we should invest.
-Dynamic Asset Level Investing, or D.A.L.I. for short, evaluates six broad asset classes using a relative strength matrix comprised of a diversified universe of all the asset classes.
+Once relative strength and asset class group scores confirm promising areas, we overlay them with another screen which evaluates six broad-based asset classes.
+We use a relative strength matrix comprised of a diversified universe of all the asset classes.
 From these rankings, we can decide which investment styles and sectors we should be invested in.
 We seek to capture those asset classes and sectors that have strong performance momentum while avoiding those with declining momentum.

 Step 4: What Funds or ETF’s Should We Choose?